Here you’ll find:

 The following resources are for use with students to help them understand:

 - what waste, recycling and waste avoidance are

 - measures they can take to reduce waste at home and school.

-New resource - Waste as Art - Developed with the support of the NSW Environmental Trust, Waste as Art provides a valuable and practical toolkit that explores waste reduction and other environmental issues through visual arts.
+Waste as Art - Developed with the support of the NSW Environmental Trust, Waste as Art provides a valuable and practical toolkit that explores waste reduction and other environmental issues through visual arts.
 This resource provides the information, resources and inspiration that schools and teachers need to plan, develop and implement an engaging and rewarding Waste as Art project.